pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

 {{< image alt="Teams-message.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/Teams-message.png" >}}

-That\'s it.
+That's it.
 That is how you call an API, get a JSON object back and use certain values from that object in Power Automate.
 I hope you liked it and it helps you.
 If anything is unclear, or you have questions, please feel free to reach out to me.
 Easiest way would be [twitter](https://twitter.com/MichaelRoth42).

 As I mentioned in the beginning, I will further work with APIs.
-If you want to learn more, here\'s what I\'m going to work on next.
+If you want to learn more, here's what I'm going to work on next.
 If you have specific questions, please ask me or make suggestions.
-I\'m always eager to learn new things.
+I'm always eager to learn new things.

-Next API topic: What\'s a custom connector, where is the difference between a http request and a custom connector and when to use what.
+Next API topic: What's a custom connector, where is the difference between a http request and a custom connector and when to use what.